JDGTelus/sdm-tools/README.md

 # SDM-Tools

-SDM-Tools is a command-line interface (CLI) tool designed for Software Delivery Managers (SDMs) to manage and analyze their team's Jira tasks.
-The tool provides customized insights and actions, making it easier to track and manage issues, backlog, and sprint planning.
+SDM-Tools is a command-line interface (CLI) tool designed for Software Development Managers (SDMs) to manage and analyze their team's Jira tasks and repository commits.
+The tool provides customized insights and actions, making it easier to track and manage issues, backlog, sprint planning, and commit history.

 ## Features